 Where is the Redwood Valley Steam Train

-While the Redwood Valley Steam Train has neither snack bar or gift shop.
-The Merry-Go-Round at Tilden Regional Park has a snack stand, and at the beach at Lake Anza, also part of the park, full food service is available.
+While the Redwood Valley Steam Train has neither a snack bar or gift shop, the Merry-Go-Round at Tilden Regional Park has a snack stand, and at the beach at Lake Anza, also part of the park, full food service is available.